0xadada/0xadada.github.io/about.md

 reducer o-rings.<br>
 * *What Software?*<br>
 macOS Sierra, Android and Chrome OS. iTerm2 and RXVT terminals get a ton of use.
-Firefox is my primary browser and Chome for development.
+Firefox is my primary browser and Chrome for development.
 I use [neovim](https://github.com/neovim/neovim) for development and writing.
 [ProtonMail](https://protonmail.com/) for email.
 [Signal](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms)